The Proper Names of 17 Bodily Functions

 When your nose runs, that’s rhinorrhoea.
 Except when you’re having a nosebleed, which is called epistaxis.

 In Latin, singultus was speech interrupted by sobbing, or an inability to speak caused by crying.
-Based on this, English borrowed the word singult in the 16th century for a single sob, while in the sense of something spasmodically interrupting your speech, and singultus came to be used as a more formal name for hiccups.
+Based on this, English borrowed the word singult in the 16th century for a single sob, in the sense of something spasmodically interrupting your speech, and singultus came to be used as a more formal name for hiccups.

 A sneeze or a sneezing fit is properly called a sternutation.
 Anything described as sternutatory causes sneezing.

 Tussis is the Latin word for “cough.”
 It’s the origin of both tussication, a formal word for coughing, and pertussis, the medical name for whooping cough.